alexmama/hubiquitus-reference/Reference.md

 * each actor has an **inbox**, a kind of FIFO queue into which other actors can post messages to be processed,
 * each actor has its proper **behavior** that is triggered sequentially for each message received in its inbox,
 * each actor maintains its own **state** that it doesn't share with anyone else ("share nothing" principle); this state can be modified as the actor processes incoming messages.
-* each actor can itself post **messages** to other actors; posting message is asynchronous so that it never blocks the process in which the actor is running,
+* each actor can itself send **messages** to other actors; posting message is asynchronous so that it never blocks the process in which the actor is running,
 * each actor can create **children** to which it will then be able to post messages as to any other actor.

 The following figure summarizes these principles:

 ![actor model](https://github.com/hubiquitus/hubiquitus-reference/raw/master/images/ActorModel.png)

+### Name and address

+**Since actors communicate using messages, Hubiquitus needs to know their `name`  and the `address` of their `inbox` so that it can properly deliver these messages to their recipients**.

+Hubiquitus use the web semantics for name and the addresses of an actor:

+* each `name` take the comply with the [**Uniform Resource Name**](http://tools.ietf.org/html/rfc2141) IETF standard.
+For example, the following string is a valid actor name: **urn:hubiquitus.org:johndoe**
+* each `address` comply with the [**Uniform Resource Location**](http://tools.ietf.org/html/rfc3986) IETF standard.
+For example, the following string is a valid actor's inbox address: **http://hubiquitus.org/johndoe**

+> please notice that precedent versions of Hubiquitus (until v0.5 included) used the JabberID semantics for the names of the actors

 ### The 'russian dolls'